Lejohnnn/WebProgrammingClass/README.md

 # WebProgrammingClass
-End of Year project for web programming class.
+This is a end of the year project I completed for my Spring 2023 Web Programming class.
+In this project I utilized HTML, CSS, and Javascript practices to build a digital portfolio of my acheivements and overall first year college experience.